AI Automation for Small Business: 10 Workflows That Save 20+ Hours Per Week

 Workflow 10: Customer Feedback → AI Sentiment Analysis → Escalation Triggers

-The manual version: Customer feedback comes in via surveys, support tickets, and reviews.
+The manual version has a survivorship bias problem.
+Customer feedback comes in via surveys, support tickets, and reviews.
 You read the ones that come to your inbox but there's no systematic way to spot patterns or catch the unhappy customers before they churn.

 The automated version: